ITER: Divertor

 The divertor is a device within the tokamak that allows for removal of waste and impurities from the plasma while the reactor is operating.
 At ITER, the divertor will extract heat and ash that are created by the fusion process, while also protecting the surrounding walls and reducing plasma contamination.

-The ITER divertor, which has been compared to a massive ashtray, is made of 54 pieces of stainless-steel parts that are known as cassettes.
+The ITER divertor, which has been compared to a massive ashtray, is primarily composed of tungsten.
+The divertor targets, which are the components directly exposed to the plasma, are made of tungsten due to its high melting point, low sputtering yield, and low tritium retention.
+The underlying structure of the divertor includes materials like copper alloy for heat conduction and stainless steel for structural support.

+The divertor consists of 54 cassettes.
 Each cassette weighs roughly eight tonnes and measures 0.8 meters x 2.3 meters by 3.5 meters.
 The divertor design and construction is being overseen by the Fusion For Energy agency.

 When the ITER tokamak is in operation, the plasma-facing units endure heat spikes as high as 20 megawatts per square metre, which is more than four times higher than what is experienced by a spacecraft entering Earth's atmosphere.

 The testing of the divertor is being done at the ITER Divertor Test Facility (IDTF) in Russia.
 This facility was created at the Efremov Institute in Saint Petersburg as part of the ITER Procurement Arrangement that spreads design and manufacturing across the project's member countries.